opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

     </tr>
 </table>

-<sup>*</sup> BEIR stands for Benchmarking Information Retrieval.
-For more information, see [the BEIR GitHub page](https://github.com/beir-cellar/beir).
+For more information about Benchmarking Information Retrieval (BEIR), see [the BEIR GitHub page](https://github.com/beir-cellar/beir).

 ### Table II.
 Speed comparison in terms of latency and throughput